Norma Jean 1986 during her campaign

 |ABOVE: THE OJ TRIAL OF THE CENTURY CHESS SET- CREATED IN 1995.
 CLICK ON IMAGE TO SEE LARGER VERSION||Due to her various physical limitations these days, she is no longer able to do her artwork or create jewelry.
 You can still see her creations on her website www.normajeansgifts.com, although she no longer sells them or creates them.
 A project she did a number of years ago was an oversized chess set of the OJ Simpson trial characters- based on the "Trial of the Century."
 She is currently creating a series of sculptures entitled, "Commercial Sex- the Way We Work."
 The series consists of numerous Barbie-doll sized figures in various surroundings, which examine the many facets of sex work around the world.
 The series will feature a number of celebrity sex workers and their clients- Nina Hartley, Annie Sprinkle, Scarlot Harlot, Xaviera Hollander, Sydney Biddle Barrows, Heidi Fleiss, Divine Brown and Hugh grant, Jimmy Swaggart ("I have sinned against you!!!"), Eddie Murphy and the transgender prostitute he offered a ride to, as well as many more sex workers and clients.|

 Norma Jean is still happily married to Victor, her lover, best friend and companion since 1975.
-They live in the San Fernando Valley area of Los Angeles, California, with their cats, Silky, Yoda and Droolie.
+They live in the San Fernando Valley area of Los Angeles, California, with their cats, Silky, Sunny and Miss Kitty.
 By choice, they have no children.

 Victor became disabled in 2007 and Norma Jean is his caregiver.